primary-theme/obsidian/README.md

 A combination of Bauhaus, Scandinavian and yellowing magazine pages as palette inspiration—Primary is a theme for people looking for a certain nostalgic warmness.

-It is toppled with functional pop of red blue yellow colors. he perfect mix of loud and reserved.
+It is toppled with functional pop of red blue yellow colors.
+The perfect mix of loud and reserved.

 Playful, reminiscing, productive.

 Available in both Light and Dark modes.

+### Plugins Supported
+- Calendar
+- Dataview
+- Outliner
+- Sliding Panes

 - - -
 ## Light Mode